mgm8/pyngham/README.md

 The original implementation and a further description of the protocol can be found [here](https://github.com/skagmo/ngham).

-> NOTE: For now, this implementation uses a different Reed Solomon configuration from the original library.

 ## Dependencies

 * crc
-* reedsolo

 ## Installing